GoldenDelphi/App-Engagement-Analyzer/README.md

 # AppEngageAnalyzer

-AppEngageAnalyzer is a user engagement analysis tool designed to provide deep insights into user behavior on a specific landing page within your app.
-By generating interactive heat maps based on impressions and clicks, this project helps you understand user intent, enhance app engagement, and optimize sales and deals for both our major user segment - FT (First Timers) and RB (Return Buyers).
+AppEngageAnalyzer is a user engagement analysis tool created to provide deep insights into user behavior on a specific landing page within your app.
+This project was created for the e-commerce platform Purplle during my internship.
+By generating interactive heat maps based on impressions and clicks, this project helps understand user intent, enhance app engagement, and optimize sales and deals for both our major user segment - FT (First Timers) and RB (Return Buyers) at Purplle.

 ## Features